 6B.

-Otherwise, the PCF(s) retrieve the service parameters in the UDR by invoking the Nudr_DataRepository_Query service operation, determine UE policies (e.g. URSP, V2X, and/or 5G ProSe policies) based on the retrieved service parameters from the UDR, UE subscription data, local operator policies, the received requested V2X and/or ProSe policies and UE capabilities (e.g. V2X capabilities and/or 5G ProSe capabilities) from the AMF , and if applicable, deliver the UE policies (including the determined V2XP and/or 5G ProSeP) to the UE and corresponding V2X N2 PC5 and/or ProSe N2 PC5 policy to the NG-RAN during UE Policy Association Establishment procedure (see clause 5.6.1).
+6B1 During UE Policy Association Establishment procedure (see clause 5.6.1), the PCF(s) retrieve the service parameters in the UDR by invoking the Nudr_DataRepository_Query service operation, determine UE policies (e.g. URSP, V2X, and/or 5G ProSe policies) based on the retrieved service parameters from the UDR, UE subscription data, local operator policies and UE capabilities (e.g. V2X capabilities and/or 5G ProSe capabilities) from the AMF , and if applicable, deliver the UE policies (including the determined V2XP and/or 5G ProSeP) to the UE and corresponding V2X N2 PC5 and/or ProSe N2 PC5 policy to the NG-RAN.

+6B2.
+After registration, when the UE requests V2XP and/or 5G ProSeP, the AMF sends to the PCF an Namf_Communication_N1MessageNotify service operation with the requested V2XP and/or 5G ProSeP.
+The PCF retrieves the service parameter in the UDR by invoking the Nudr_DataRepository_Query service operation, determines V2XP and/or 5G ProSeP based on the retrieved service parameter from the UDR, the received requested V2XP and/or 5G ProSeP, UE subscription data, local operator policies and the UE capabilities (e.g., V2X capabilities and/or ProSe capabilities) previously received from the AMF, and delivers the V2XP and/or 5G ProSeP to the UE and the corresponding V2X N2 PC5 and/or ProSe N2 PC5 policy to the NG-RAN.